 What is SEC’s role in AML, CFT and CPF compliance of its licensees?

-SEC is one of the Supervisory Bodies in the Financial Sector which is empowered by the AML Act, Act 874 as amended to assist Capital Market Operators (CMOs) to comply with all the AML/CFT legislations.
+SEC is one of the Supervisory Bodies in the Financial Sector which is empowered by the AML Act, Act 874 as amended to assist Capital Market Operators (CMOs) to comply with all the AML/CFT legislation.

 What is AML/CFT Compliance Programme?

-It is a minimum document that indicates how the CMO is complying with all the AML/CFT legislations and SEC/FIC Guidelines.
+It is a minimum document that indicates how the CMO is complying with all the AML/CFT legislation and SEC/FIC Guidelines.
 Its contents include Customer Acceptancy Policy, Customer Identification Programme, red flags of money laundering, terrorist financing, detection and prevention of money laundering, filing of currency transaction report, filing of suspicious transaction report, etc.

 Who is an Anti-Money Laundering Reporting Officer (AMLRO)?

-An AMLRO is an appointed officer of a CMO supposedly at Senior Management position and is in charge of carrying out the day to day activities of AML/CFT compliance.
+An AMLRO is an appointed officer of a CMO supposedly at the Senior Management position and is in charge of carrying out the day to day activities of AML/CFT compliance.
 Among his/her duties are as follows:

 • Develop an AML/CFT Compliance Programme and ensures its effective implementation;

 • Receive, vet and file Currency Transaction Report(CTR) and Suspicious Transaction Report(STR) with the Financial Intelligence Centre(FIC);